vseryakov/backendjs/README.md

 - bkjs shell - start REPL shell with the backend module loaded and available for use, all submodules are available in the shell as well like core, db, api
 - bkjs sync [-path path] [-host host] [-user user] - sync sources of the app with the remote site, this is for developent version of the backend only
-- bkjs init-server [-home path] [-user user] [-host name] [-domain name] - initialize Linux instance(Amazon,CentOS) for backend use, optional -home can be specified where the backend home will be instead of ~/.bkjs, optional -user tells to use existing user instead of the current user.
+- bkjs init-server [-home path] [-user user] [-host name] [-domain name] - initialize Linux instance(Amazon,CentOS) for backend use, optional -home can be specified where the backend home will be instead of ~/.bkjs, optional -user tells to use existing user instead of the current user and not root.

    **This command will create `/etc/sysconfig/bkjs` file with BKJS_HOME set to the home of the backendjs app which was pased in the command line.
 This makes the bkjs or bksh run globally regardless of the current directory.**